Pros / This program has a library with hundreds of effects, transitions and enhancements to help you make the exact video you want.

-VERDICT / Once you learn how to use it, Nero Video can be a powerful and useful editing application.
-It's just not the best.
+Verdict / Once you learn how to use it, Nero Video can be a powerful and useful editing application.

 This video editing application has two editing modules: Express Editing and Advanced Editing.
 The difference between these two modes is essentially the same as that between timeline editing and storyboard editing.
 In fact, the storyboard-timeline dynamic is the defining difference between the two modules.
 This is standard fare for video editing software; one main difference in Nero Video, however, is that you cannot switch back and forth between the two modes.
 You can build a video project in Express Editing (storyboard) mode and switch to Advanced Editing (timeline) with your project intact.
 However, once you make a single edit in the Advanced module, you cannot return to the Express mode.

-Nero provides loads of online support for all of its products, including Nero Video, but it's somewhat difficult to find – the support link is buried at the bottom of the homepage.
-This link gives you access to a knowledgebase and a forum of frequently asked questions.
-There is an option to call technical support, but it costs $1.29 per minute – and the number itself is somewhat difficult to find.
-It's too bad Nero doesn't stand behind its product and help customers more by offering free technical support.
+Nero provides loads of online support for all its products, including Nero Video, but it's somewhat difficult to find – the support link is buried at the bottom of the homepage.
+This link gives you access to a knowledgebase and a FAQs forum.
+There is an option to call technical support, but it costs $1.29 per minute, and the number itself is somewhat difficult to find.

-Nero Video 2016 is an acceptable choice for video editing software.
-It provides great tools that let you create videos and share them with an audience.
-However, it lacks the intuitive usability that separates good applications from the best video editing applications in our side-by-side comparison.
+Nero Video is basic video editing software.
+It provides the essential tools that to create videos and share them with an audience.
+However, its ability to compress videos is shoddy and it lacks the intuitive usability that separates good video editing applications from the best.

 - Time to Export Test Project

 - Export Format Choices